Putting Data-Based Insights at the Core of Your COVID-19 Strategy

 The pandemic’s velocity initially caused many businesses to transition into reactionary response mode as new information and government actions materialized.
 The immediate need for changes, including the introduction or scaling up of remote working, posed a time-sensitive challenge for effective strategic planning.

 As the pandemic continues, senior leaders face growing uncertainty, and the volume of information and decisions they must make complicates the most pressing risks.
-This is compounded by complex questions — including about the length of the crisis, the economic impact, and the threat of subsequent waves, as the state of Victoria is currently experiencing — that remain to be answered.
+This is compounded by complex questions — including about the length of the crisis, whether there will be a lull during the summer, the economic impact, and the threat of a second wave — that remain insufficiently answered.

 Simply put, the pandemic demands that corporate leaders use a data-based strategy to rethink the ways in which we define, measure, and manage enterprise risk.

 Although compounding events and limited data drove many organizations’ early pandemic decisions, it is now possible to take a step back and think more strategically about the path forward using data-based insights.

 With the availability of pandemic related data and modeling tools, data-based insights can replace anecdotal evidence to determine the next steps in an organization’s pandemic response, recovery, and resilience.
 Data-based insights are instrumental in formulating the questions that senior leaders will need to answer to build an effective organizational roadmap and anticipating – and overcoming – potential hurdles along the way.